The General Data Protection Regulation (GDPR)

 You can contact us with a “Subject Access Request” if you want to ask us to provide you with any other information we hold about you.
 If you are interested in any particular aspects, specifying them will help us to provide you with what you need quickly and efficiently.
 We are required to provide this to you within one month.

 There is not usually a fee for this, though we can charge a reasonable fee based on the administrative cost of providing the information if a request is manifestly unfounded or excessive, or for requests for further copies of the same information.
+The fees will follow the format set out in our Freedom of Information Policy.

 Collection of “special” data